Divya459/Cost-optimization-Challenge/README.md

 **3. Create a Pipeline**

 Add a Lookup Activity (optional):  To fetch the current date or parameters.

 Add a Filter Activity:

 Use a query like:

+SELECT * FROM c WHERE c.timestamp < GetCurrentDate() - 90

 **Add a Copy Data Activity:**